Avro Energy started trading in December 2015 from its Warwickshire base but closed in September 2021.

-Scroll down to read our verdict on Avro Energy, plus who its tariffs are suitable for.
+Scroll down to read our verdict on Avro Energy, plus who its tariffs were suitable for.

-Avro Energy’s customer score is among the best and it gets good ratings across the board.
+Avro Energy’s customer score was among the best and it gets good ratings across the board.

-The company offers tariffs for customers who want to manage their energy account online and pay by direct debit or through a prepayment meter.
+The company offered tariffs for customers who want to manage their energy account online and pay by direct debit or through a prepayment meter.

 Customers rated its billing highly, with the maximum five out of five stars for accuracy and four stars for clarity.
 One customer said they thought the firm's bills were 'easy to understand', while another said 'it accurately reflects my energy usage'.